brodenn/iot-smart-home/README.md

 ## Additional Information

 For full details about the project, including design decisions, implementation details, and testing results, please refer to the accompanying report: **Smart Home System.pdf**.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.